Adhir Ranjan Chowdhury: Political career

-Chowdhury joined the Indian National Congress party during the premiership of Rajiv Gandhi.
+In the 1970s, Choudhary was involved with the Naxalism movement.
+He joined the Indian National Congress party during the premiership of Rajiv Gandhi.
 In 1991, he contested the West Bengal Legislative Assembly election from Nabagram constituency.
 During the polling, he was chased by 300 supporters of the Communist Party of India (Marxist) and held hostage by its candidate.
 Chowdhury lost by a margin of 1,401 votes.
 In 1996, he was elected from the same constituency.
 Chowdhury polled 76,852 votes and won by a margin of approximately 20,329 votes.

 Chowdhury contested the 1999 Indian general election from Berhampore constituency.
 He won by a margin of 95,391 votes and defeated his nearest rival, the sitting MP Pramothes Mukherjee of Revolutionary Socialist Party.
 Following his success, he was made the Congress president for the Murshidabad district.
 Between 1999 and 2000, he served as a member of Committee on Information Technology, Railway Convention Committee and Committee to Review the Rate of Dividend Payable by the Railway Undertaking to the General Revenues.
 Between 2000 and 2004, he served as a member of Consultative Committee of the Ministry of External Affairs.
 In 2003, under Chowdhury's leadership, the Congress party won 23 out of 33 zilla parishad seats, 13 out of 26 panchayat samitis and 104 out of 254 village councils in Murshidabad.

 On 28 October 2012 he was inducted in the Union Ministry under Prime Minister Manmohan Singh as Minister of State for Railways.

-After taking charge as Minister of State for Railways, he has reviewed the statutes of safety, punctuality and passenger amenities with Board Members and inspected Sealdah, Howrah, Beharampur etc. railway stations to check adequacy of passenger amenities.

 He became the president of West Bengal Pradesh Congress on 10 February 2014.